This colorful grilled vegetable terrine has layers of eggplant, zucchini and peppers with goats cheese for a great low carb appetizer.

 - Grill the peppers until the skin is blackened.
 Allow to cool, then peel the blackened skin off the peppers.

-- Arrange a layer of eggplant on top of the zucchini.
-Then follow with a layer of the red pepper.
+- Arrange a layer of either the eggplant or zucchini.
+Then follow with a layer of red peppers.

-- Smooth the goats cheese and herb mixture over the red pepper.
+- Smooth half of the goats cheese and herb mixture over the red pepper.

 - Cover the vegetables layers with the plastic overhang and weight the terrine with a 3-to-4-pound weight (such as a loaf pan filled with canned goods), and chill it for 24 hours.
 I used a couple of large packs of butter.